-3.4.5 Installing or Replacing a PCI Add-in Card
+4.4 Installing or Replacing a PCI Add-in Card

 The riser card assembly is installed in the super slot located in the middle of the S5000PHB server board.
-(See Figure 7 for this location.)
-The system is delivered with a PCI-X riser card attached to the riser card assembly.
-To use PCI Express (PCIe) cards, this riser must be replaced with the PCIe riser card, which can be ordered as an accessory.
+(See Figure 10 on page 21 for this location.)
+The system is delivered with a PCI Express riser card attached to the riser card assembly.
+To use PCI-X cards, this riser must be replaced with the PCI-X riser card, which can be ordered as an accessory.

-Note: PCI / PCI-X / PCI Express add-in cards are referred to generically as "PCI cards" in the following procedures.
+Note: PCI/PCI-X/PCI Express add-in cards are referred to generically as "PCI cards" in the following procedures.

 To add a PCI card, remove the riser card assembly from the system.
-Ensure that the appropriate riser card is attached to the assembly (PCI/PCI-X by default) or replace it with the correct one (e.g, PCIe instead of PCI-X), remove the I/O filler panel, then add the PCI or PCIe add-in card.
+Ensure that the appropriate riser card is attached to the assembly (PCIe by default) or replace it with the correct one (e.g, PCI-X instead of PCIe), remove the I/O filler panel, then add the PCI or PCIe add-in card.
 This assembly is then plugged back into the super slot connector on the S5000PHB server board.
 Refer to the Intel® Server Board S5000PHB Technical Product Specification for the electrical characteristics for the PCI/PCIe riser card assembly super slot.

-Note: Use a supported PCI/PCIe card.
-See the Tested Hardware and Operating System List (THOL) at http://support.intel.com/support/telecom/computeboards/tigw1u/ for a list of tested and supported cards.
+Note: Using a supported PCI/PCIe card is recommended.
+See the Tested Hardware and Operating System List (THOL) at http://support.intel.com/support/telecom/ computeboards/nsw1u/ for a list of tested and supported cards.

-3.4.5.1 Removing the PCI Riser Card Assembly
+4.4.1 Removing the PCI Riser Card Assembly